top of page

 All personal items must be clearly marked with the student’s full name.

 Tutors are typically the best people to share any concerns with initially.
 Heads and Deputy Heads of House, and Heads of the Sixth Form leadership team are also able to help.
-The school also has a number of teachers with special training in dealing with safeguarding, child protection and difficult issues, including: Mr Roberts, Mrs Weaver, Mrs Edwards and Mr Berryman.
+The school also has a number of teachers with special training in dealing with safeguarding, child protection and difficult issues, including: Mr Roberts, Mrs Weaver and Mr Berryman.
 You can email them directly or by using the earlyhelp@dhsb.org email address.

 The school’s Safeguarding and Child Protection Policy is available via the policies section of the school’s website.